bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 The above sections are about finding a confidence interval *after* you have all your observations.
-What if you want to ensure that you can detect a statistically significance results (if there is one)?
+What if you want to ensure that you can detect a statistically significance result (if there is one)?
 The only thing you can (usually) do a priori is pick the sample size.

 There are two main ways to select a sample size: (i) using an error bound, and (ii) using